 - db_disconnect: It is used to disconnect from the current database instance.

 - db_export: It is used to export a file containing the contents of the database.

-- db_import: It is used to import a scan result result file.
+- db_import: It is used to import a scan result file.

 - db_rebuild_cache: It is used to rebuild the database-stored module cache.

-- db_status: It shows the name of the current connected database.
+- db_status: It shows the name of the currently connected database.

 - hosts: It lists all hosts in the database.

 - loot: It lists all loot in the database.

 - notes: It lists all notes in the database.

 - services: It lists all services in the database.